 Many business owners get caught up in trying to compete on price, but in the long run, this hurts everyone.
-Lower pricing means tighter margins, leading to cost-cutting, ultimately leading to a lower quality offering.
+Lower pricing means tighter margins, leading to cost-cutting and a lower-quality offering.
 Lower quality undermines the brand and removes any value perceived by the client.

 On the other hand, while being sensitive to pricing, customers want a product or service that meets their needs and have demonstrated they are willing to pay for those needs.
-Therefore, businesses need to shift their focus from being low-cost providers to offering a quality solution that is best suited to address the client’s unmet needs.
+Therefore, businesses must shift their focus from being low-cost providers to offering a quality solution best suited to address the client’s unmet needs.
 This new focus requires we look at our clients differently –

 Our clients are unique in their needs, preferences, and requirements.
 Unfortunately, many new entrepreneurs believe they can “sell” to everyone.
 This mass-market approach solves a generic need but fails to capture the nuances that clients perceive as “value.”
 The long-term impact of value pricing is it erodes the brand.

 For example, BMW’s brand is built on “The Ultimate Driving Experience.”
 BMW customers are not shopping for the cheapest car in the market; they are buying a premium product (perceived or otherwise) for which they are willing to pay extra.
 BMW differentiates its brand from low-cost providers through branding, features, and customer service.